MicrosoftDocs/sql-docs/azure-sql/database/azure-sql-dotnet-quickstart.md

 ## Add the Microsoft.Data.SqlClient library

-To connect to Azure SQL using .NET, install `Microsoft.Data.SqlClient`.
+To connect to Azure SQL Database by using .NET, install `Microsoft.Data.SqlClient`.
 This package acts as a data provider for connecting to databases, executing commands, and retrieving results.

 > [!WARNING]
-> Make sure you install `Microsoft.Data.SqlClient` and not `System.Data.SqlClient`. `Microsoft.Data.SqlClient` is a newer version of the SQL client library that provides additional capabilities.
+> Make sure to install `Microsoft.Data.SqlClient` and not `System.Data.SqlClient`. `Microsoft.Data.SqlClient` is a newer version of the SQL client library that provides additional capabilities.

 ## [Visual Studio 2022](#tab/visual-studio)